 - EU/EEA citizens: Free movement rights

-Warsaw has transformed into one of Europe's fastest-growing tech hubs.
-Rebuilt after WWII, it blends modern skyscrapers with a lovingly reconstructed Old Town.
+Warsaw has become one of Europe's fastest-growing tech hubs.
+Rebuilt after WWII, it mixes modern skyscrapers with a painstakingly reconstructed Old Town.

 | 1-bedroom rent (city center) | €850 - €1,200/month |